vaishalizilpe/vaishalizilpe/README.md

 ---

 ### 💬 Text-to-SQL Job Market Chatbot
 Ask any question in plain English.
-Claude converts it to SQL, runs it against a real database, and explains the answer.
+AI model converts it to SQL, runs it against a real database, and explains the answer.

 **Stack:** Python · Claude API · DuckDB · Streamlit